Who develops eating disorders? Do eating disorders affect certain types of people?

 Eating disorders can affect anyone.
 People of all ages, genders, socioeconomic statuses, shapes and sizes, sexual orientations, abilities, neurodiversities, races, and ethnicities can experience an eating disorder.

 Eating disorders are not rare occurrences.
 Over 29 million Americans experience a clinically significant eating disorder during their lifetime.

 Eating disorders have the 2nd highest mortality rate of any mental illness, with nearly 1 person dying every 52 minutes as a direct result of their illness.

 Women tend to be more likely to develop eating disorders than men, but eating disorders affect all genders.
 13% of women over the age of 50 have symptoms of an eating disorder.

 Are comorbid mood disorders related to eating disorders?

 30-50% of individuals with Anorexia Nervosa, nearly half of those with Bulimia Nervosa, and nearly half of those with Binge Eating Disorder have a comorbid mood disorder.

 Do people get treatment for eating disorders?

 Yes, some do.
-But only about one third of people who have an eating disorder ever receive treatment.
+Unfortunately, less than one third of people who have an eating disorder ever receive treatment.